-Arielle Egozi (she/they) —writer, director
+Arielle Egozi —writer, director, occassional rapper

 A she/they creating through the perspective of a first-gen kid of immigrants in a queer body with a neurodivergent mind.